Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Do you remember waterbeds?

-But this makes them perfect for summertime.
+But this makes them perfect for those times when you’re hot.

 Bed Fans